UMAC (cryptography): RFC 4418

-RFC 4418 does a lot to wrap NH to make it a good UMAC.
+RFC 4418 is an informational RFC that describes a wrapping of NH for UMAC.
 The overall UHASH ("Universal Hash Function") routine produces a variable length of tags, which corresponds to the number of iterations (and the total lengths of keys) needed in all three layers of its hashing.
 Several calls to an AES-based key derivation function is used to provide keys for all three keyed hashes.